Configuring Data Storage#

-Once you have set up the software environment, the one remaining piece is to set up your data storage.
+Once you have set up the software environment, the one remaining piece is to set up your data storage if you want to share the book data with collaborators or between machines.
 Since this project uses DVC, you will need to configure a DVC remote to store your data.
-This will require around 200GB of space for all of the relevant data files, and is in addition to the files in your local repository.
+This will require around 200GB of space for all of the relevant data files, in addition to the files in your local repository.

 Note

-It is possible to get away without a remote if you only need one copy of the data, but as soon as you want to move the data between multiple machines or use DVC’s import facilities to load it into an experiment project, you will need a remote.
+It is possible to work without a remote if you only need one copy of the data, but as soon as you want to move the data between multiple machines or use DVC’s import facilities to load it into an experiment project, you will need a remote.

 What you need to do: